Host Liquor Liability Insurance | PARTY ALCOHOL LIABILITY INSURANCE

 - Serve a “midnight snack;” the food will help absorb alcohol

 - Give guests activities rather than a bar alone, e.g., board games, a photo booth, a scavenger hunt, special dances

 - Remove drunk driving as a possibility by providing a shuttle service from the wedding venue back to the hotel where guests are staying

 How to Buy Host Liquor Liability Insurance | liquor liability insurance for wedding

-Get started by completing the Event Insurance quote form at Front Row, indicating that “Yes, alcohol will be served at the event.”
+Get started by completing the Event Insurance quote form (Canada), indicating that “Yes, alcohol will be served at the event.”
 From there, we’ll need to have a third party (usually the wedding venue itself) have their own primary liquor liability policy.
 This third party must then add you on as an additional insured.
 This costs an additional premium but is inexpensive and is certainly well worth the effort for the added peace of mind that it brings if you are indeed hosting a wedding where alcohol is being served.